MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users.Actions/New-MgUserMailFolderMessageReply.md

----
+﻿---
 external help file: Microsoft.Graph.Users.Actions-help.xml Module Name: Microsoft.Graph.Users.Actions online version: https://learn.microsoft.com/powershell/module/microsoft.graph.users.actions/new-mgusermailfoldermessagereply
 schema: 2.0.0
-ms.prod: outlook
 ---

 # New-MgUserMailFolderMessageReply

 ## SYNOPSIS
 Create a draft to reply to the sender of a message in either JSON or MIME format.
-When using JSON format:- Specify either a comment or the body property of the message parameter.
+When using JSON format:\n- Specify either a comment or the body property of the message parameter.
-Specifying both will return an HTTP 400 Bad Request error.- If replyTo is specified in the original message, per Internet Message Format (RFC 2822), you should send the reply to the recipients in replyTo, and not the recipients in from.- You can update the draft later to add reply content to the body or change other message properties.
+Specifying both will return an HTTP 400 Bad Request error.\n- If replyTo is specified in the original message, per Internet Message Format (RFC 2822), you should send the reply to the recipients in replyTo, and not the recipients in from.\n- You can update the draft later to add reply content to the body or change other message properties.
-When using MIME format:- Provide the applicable Internet message headers and the MIME content, all encoded in base64 format in the request body.- Add any attachments and S/MIME properties to the MIME content.
+When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in base64 format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
 Send the draft message in a subsequent operation.
 Alternatively, reply to a message in a single operation.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaUserMailFolderMessageReply](/powershell/module/Microsoft.Graph.Beta.Users.Actions/New-MgBetaUserMailFolderMessageReply?view=graph-powershell-beta)

 ## SYNTAX